 1959: Concession stand and comfort station combined in one new building.

-1996-2012: Woods neighbors concerned about the invasive plants that had been replacing many native species in the Woods while it had been untended for 65 years, applied for and received a Small and Simple grant from the City.
+1996-2014: Woods neighbors concerned about the invasive plants that had been replacing many native species in the Woods while it had been untended for 65 years, applied for and received a Small and Simple grant from the City.
 This was used to gather ideas and educate people in the neighborhood about what was in the Woods and what needed to be done to start restoring it.
 A strong volunteer group was formed to work with the local Starflower Foundation on an action plan to guide future efforts for restoration.
 The Master Action Plan was prepared and then approved by the Seattle Department of Parks and Recreation in May 1999.
 A partnership between the Friends of Madrona Woods, Starflower Foundation, the Parks Department and several other local governmental agencies, area schools, and other interested groups and individuals has brought the objectives in the action plan to fruition.
-These include revegetating most of the acreage with native plants, trail improvement, environmental education, and a stream daylighting.
+These include revegetating the entire acreage with native plants, trail improvement, environmental education, and a stream daylighting.